misha-samoylov/UniversityRacer/README.md

-# UniversityRacer
+# UniversityRacerX

-UniversityRacer - simple racing game for educational purpose of working with computer science.
+UniversityRacerX - simple racing game for educational purpose of working with computer science.
 This project is a fork [david-sabata/UniversityRacer](https://github.com/david-sabata/UniversityRacer) designed to improve the code.

 # System requirements